-As Revelist’s resident fashion and beauty HBIC — as well as the eyeliner addict behind Eyeliner Addict — I spent a lot of time this year answering your beauty questions.
+As Revelist’s resident fashion and beauty HBIC — as well as the eyeliner addict behind Eyeliner Addict — I spend a LOT of time answering beauty questions.

-And by FAR the most commonly asked beauty question of 2016 was “Should I go platinum?”
+And by FAR the most commonly asked beauty question that comes my way is “Should I go platinum?”

 The answer is, maybe!
-But before you go into your salon and demand a Khaleesi Jenner hair makeover, there are some pretty major things you need to consider.
+But before you go into your salon and demand a full Khaleesi makeover, there are some pretty major things you need to consider.
 Let's get real about going ice-blonde.

 1. YES, YOU CAN PULL IT OFF.